 So, when given the opportunity to work with the Environmental Defense Fund (EDF) and the Duke University Superfund Center, TAMU SRC trainee and a third-year Texas A&M University toxicology doctoral student Gaston Casillas packed his bags in less than 24 hours for a six-day road trip that covered more than 1,000 miles across southeastern North Carolina.

-There, Casillas, who had also worked in Houston as part of the TAMU SRC response following Hurricane Harvey, spent approximately 12 hours each day with a mobile sampling unit and staff from the California-based Entanglement Technologies to real-time sampling of air and water.
+There, Casillas, who had also worked in Houston as part of the TAMU SRC response following Hurricane Harvey, spent approximately 12 hours each day with a mobile sampling unit and staff from the California-based Entanglement Technologies to conduct real-time sampling of air and water.
 The group tested for benzene, toluene, ethylbenzene and xylene (BTEX), as well as mercury in the water; volatile organic carbons (VOCs) in the air.
 Casillas also collected samples for future analyses of polycyclic aromatic hydrocarbons (PAHs), pesticides, and metals in soil.
 Detailed maps of where the sampling occurred also were created.

 The Entanglement staff and Casillas tested for these substances because researchers might expect to find them after accidents associated with flooding that damage storage ponds that store coal ash near old coal-fired power stations, said Jennifer Horney, a lead for the TAMU SRC’s Community Engagement Core, who is also a faculty adviser for Casillas’ doctoral research project.